renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_finance.md

 If you find it necessary to use an adjective, compare it to something concrete instead of using it in isolation.
 This helps to make the meaning clearer.
 Example: Instead of "Ensure a loud sound", use "Ensure that the volume is higher than the ambient noise" or it would be better not to use an adjective and state as "Avoid hearing ambient noise" as the solution may not be to increase the volume.
 The criteria must be mutually exclusive, collectively exhaustive, and non-redundant.
 Avoid mentioning specific solutions or methods as criteria (e.g., "writing", "bank accounts", "photos", "online", "WhatsApp", "spreadsheets", etc.), except if specified in the job to be done (and segment) itself or inherent to it.
-The result should be a list of criteria in bullet points.
+The result should be a bulleted list of several criteria.
 `<Format of each discovered criterion>`
-{Detailed success criterion}: {brief explanation and say which variables of the situational factors the criterion relates to} - Metrics: {detailed count, proportion or average metrics with explanation of how to measure} - Current solutions: {types of existing solutions with examples of specific existing product-brands to use}
+- {Detailed success criterion}: {brief explanation and about the relation and interconnection among variables}
+  - Metrics: {detailed count, proportion or average metrics with explanation of how to measure}
+  - Current solutions: {types of existing solutions with examples of specific existing product-brands to use}
 `</Format of each discovered criterion>`